MusicDataset/md_homepage/content/musics/s/Sonetto104delPetrarca(2)-Franz Liszt.md

 ---
-title: Franz Liszt - Sonetto 104 del Petrarca (2)
+title: Sonetto 104 del Petrarca (2)
 description: This is the description for Sonetto 104 del Petrarca by Franz Liszt
 composers: [Franz Liszt]
 periods: [Romantic]